jintaoguan/EPI-Java/chapter06/ProblemSet_06.md

 ###Problem 6.10
 Given an array of n elements and a permutation TT, compute TT(A) using only constant additional storage.
 Use A itself to store the result.

+###Problem 6.12
+Given a permutation p represented as a vector, return the vector corresponding to the previous permutation of p under lexicographic ordering.